 Halloween can be overwhelming…for parents trying to be “Pinterest Perfect,” for our already jam packed family schedules, and especially for kids who have special needs.
 That’s why I make a conscious effort to take a step back and keep things as simple as possible for one of the most hyped up holidays of the year.
-Now I’m not saying that I don’t give out candy at all to trick-or-treaters (I mean, do I want my brand new house to get egged?
-I think not.), nor do I avoid popping a big batch of popcorn and cuddling under a blanket to watch “It’s the Great Pumpkin, Charlie Brown.”
-Instead, I take these simple steps in order to simplify our Halloween:
+Now I’m not saying that I don’t give out candy at all to trick-or-treaters (I mean, do I want my brand new house to get egged?), nor do I avoid popping a big batch of popcorn and cuddling under a blanket to watch “It’s the Great Pumpkin, Charlie Brown.”
+Instead, I take these steps of how to simplify Halloween:

 *Search online garage sales, your grandparents’ basement, and consignment shops for costume inspiration.
 Oh, and don’t forget to put up last year’s costume (if in good condition, of course) for sale on a local online garage sale so you have some money to use towards this year’s costume.